harbingergroup-maheshG/type-script-assignments/README.md

 ## Exercise-1
 ### solution-ex-1.ts file provide solution for Exercise-1
-    To run typeScript : run with command -->>  ts-node solution-ex-1.ts
+    To run typeScript : Open exercise-1 in terminal, then run with command -->>  ts-node solution-ex-1.ts

 ## Exercise-2
-### solution-ex-2.ts file provide solution for Exercise-1
+### solution-ex-2.ts file provide solution for Exercise-2
-    To run typeScript : run with command -->>  ts-node solution-ex-2.ts
+    To run typeScript : Open exercise-2 in terminal, then run with command -->>  ts-node solution-ex-2.ts

+## Exercise-3
+### solution-ex-3.ts file provide solution for Exercise-3
+    To run typeScript :Open exercise-3 in terminal, then run with command -->>  ts-node solution-ex-3.ts